KOKO'S GUIDE TO AUSTIN - BEST SELLER ON AMAZON

 Sharing is caring!

-Hands down my favorite breakfast taco in Austin is the migas taco at Veracruz with eggs, tortilla chips, Monterey jack cheese, cilantro, tomato, onion, and avocado (you can also ask for the other variation with poblano strips).
-The El Sancho with chorizo, egg, and cheese is really good too.
-The La Reyna is a veggie taco with egg whites, mushrooms, carrots, spinach, cilantro, onion, Monterey jack cheese, and avocado.
+Hands down my favorite breakfast taco in Austin is the migas taco at Veracruz — eggs, tortilla chips, Monterey jack cheese, cilantro, tomato, onion, and avocado.
+The El Sancho with chorizo, egg, and cheese is also excellent.
+The La Reyna is a veggie option with egg whites, mushrooms, carrots, spinach, cilantro, onion, Monterey jack, and avocado.
+Choose between in-house corn tortillas or locally made flour tortillas — everything is made with all-natural fresh ingredients.

 Price: $3 – $4